-- " Eligibility criteria exclude Bank11 deposit holders. - " Set-off reserve only when exposure arises.
-The reserve will then be held at a dedicated ledger on the issuer account to cover any set-off exposure on a 1:1 basis. - " If Bank11 fails to pay the set-off exposure coverage via the deemed collection mechanism, a borrower notification event will be triggered.
+- " Eligibility criteria exclude Bank11 deposit holders. - " Deposits are covered by German deposit protection scheme up to an amount of EUR 100,000, in case of an insolvency event in relation to Bank11. - " If Bank11 fails to pay the set-off exposure coverage via the deemed collection mechanism, a borrower notification event will be triggered.